Pepsis grossa

-Pepsis grossa is a very large species of pepsine spider wasp from the southern part of North America, south to northern South America.
-It preys on tarantula spiders, giving rise to the name tarantula hawk for the wasps in the genus Pepsis and the related Hemipepsis.
-Only the females hunt, so only they are capable of delivering a sting, which is considered the second most painful of any insect sting; scoring 4.0 on the Schmidt sting pain index compared to the bullet ant's 4.0+.
+Pepsis grossa is a species of very large pepsine spider wasp from the southern part of North America, south to northern South America.
+They prey on tarantula spiders, giving rise to the name tarantula hawk for the wasps in the genus Pepsis and the related Hemipepsis.
+Only the females hunt, so only they are capable of delivering a sting, which is considered the second most painful of any insect sting, scoring 4.0 on the Schmidt sting pain index compared to the bullet ant's 4.0+.
 It is the state insect of New Mexico.
 The colour morphs are the xanthic orange-winged form and the melanic black winged form.
 In northern South America, a third form, known as "lygamorphic", has a dark base to the wings which have dark amber median patches and a pale tip.